paul1278/good-enough-images/README.md

 ## Install
 Simply clone the repo and run `./install.sh -a`.
 To uninstall everything, use `./install.sh -a --remove`.
 You can also install a selection of images, for that run `./install.sh --image <imagename>`.

+## Updating images
+You can always do a quick `git pull` and follow the steps above to install a newer version.
+After that, you may have to download the docker-image for a final update.
+For that, use `./install.sh -a -u` or `./install.sh --image <imagename> -u` respectively.